Aiko Melendez: Personal life

+Her father, Jimmy Melendez (born Jim Shinoji), was also an actor.
+Her paternal half-brother, Jam Melendez, also entered showbusiness.

-Melendez was married to actor Jomari Yllana from 2000, but got separated after a year.
+Melendez was married to actor Jomari Yllana from 2000 but separated after a year.
 They have a son named Andrei.
-Their marriage was annulled in 2004.
+Their marriage was annulled in 2005.

 In 2006, Melendez married Martin Jickain, with whom she has a daughter named Marthena.
 However, their marriage was annulled in 2010.

-Melendez is currently dating Zambales's 1st district representative Jefferson "Jay" Khonghun.
+Melendez dated Zambales's 1st district representative Jay Khonghun, from 2018 until their breakup in 2025.

 In 2013, Melendez converted to Born Again Christianity.